The IRS requires Kickstarter to file a 1099-K tax form for each successful project that meets the following requirements:

 - The project creator’s verified entity (company or individual) and bank account are based in the United States, and

-- More than $20,000 USD in total gross volume
+- The project collected more than $600 USD in total gross volume.

-States with lower threshold requirements
+States with lower threshold requirements:

 Missouri requires 1099-Ks to be filed for each unique tax identification number with at least $1,200 USD in gross volume.

 Illinois requires 1099-Ks to be filed for each unique tax identification number with at least $1,000 USD in gross volume and more than three charges.